-- XS 6310 (3).
+XS 6310 (3).
 THE CHURCH IN ITS SOCIAL CONTEXT.
 An examination of social structures, trends, and dynamics affecting contemporary life, local communities, and the mission of the church.
 This course will help prepare students to understand and respond to specific sources of social structure and power, including economic, racial, ethnic, and gender differences.
-Emphasis will be given to the analysis of the local community as the context of ministry. - XS 7302 (3).
+Emphasis will be given to the analysis of the local community as the context of ministry.

+XS 7302 (3).
 ISSUES IN URBAN MINISTRY.
 Examines ministry issues in urban multicultural contexts, with emphasis on the connections among theories of urbanization, the reality of urban life, and the praxis of ministry.
-Prerequisites: ST 6300, HX 6305 or 6306, XS 6310, and NT/OT 6301 or 6302. - XS 8302 (3).
+Prerequisites: ST 6300, HX 6305 or 6306, XS 6310, and NT/OT 6301 or 6302.

+XS 8302 (3).
 RACE RELATIONS AND THE CHURCH.
-An examination of race relations in the United States with special attention to the role of the church in intergroup relations.
-This course will survey the basic theories of race relations, identify current intergroup dynamics, and explore implications for ministry.
-The course addresses the experiences of Black, Hispanic, Anglo, Asian, and Native American populations as they interact.
-Prerequisites: ST 6300, HX 6305 or 6306, XS 6310, and NT/OT 6301 or 6302. - XS 8321 (3).
-WITNESS AND MINISTRY IN GLOBAL CONTEXT.
-A study of Christian witness and ministry in a cultural context different from the students' own cultural context, usually outside the United States, with special attention to the roll of theological reflection in an environment affected by globalization in all its dimensions.
-The course will be a focused, on-site study in a particular region of the world.
-It will include reading assignments and a day long orientation done off-site before the course, and a debriefing after the on-site portion of the course.
-Prerequisites: ST 6300, HX 6305 or 6306, XS 6310, and NT/OT 6301 or 6302. - XS 8326 (3).
-BROAD-BASED COMMUNITY ORGANIZING: HOLINESS AND POLITICS IN THE URBAN CHURCH.
+An examination of race relations in the U.S., with a focus on the role of the church in intergroup relations.
+Surveys the basic theories of race relations, identifies current intergroup dynamics, and explores implications for ministry.
+Addresses the experiences of African-American, Hispanic, Anglo-American, Asian, and Native-American populations as they interact.
+Prerequisites: HX 6305 or 6306, ST 6300, XS 6310, and NT/OT 6301 or 6302.

+XS 8321 (3).
+WITNESS AND MINISTRY IN A GLOBAL CONTEXT.
+A focused study of Christian witness and ministry in a cultural context, on-site in a region usually outside the U.S., with attention given to the role of theological reflection in an environment affected by globalization in all its dimensions.
+Includes reading assignments and a daylong orientation before the course begins and a debriefing after the travel portion of the course.
+Prerequisites: ST 6300, HX 6305 or 6306, XS 6310, and NT/OT 6301 or 6302.

+XS 8326 (3).
+BROAD-BASED COMMUNITY ORGANIZING: HOLINESS AND POLITICS IN THE CHURCH.
 An examination of the principles and practices of ministers and churches in shaping the political life of their communities.
-The course asks why and how churches organize, and teaches the art of organizing.
-Prerequisites: ST 6300, HX 6305 or 6306, XS 6310, and NT/OT 6301 or 6302. - XS 8332 (3).
+Explores why and how churches organize, and teaches the art of organizing.
+Prerequisites: HX 6305 or 6306, ST 6300, XS 6310, and NT/OT 6301 or 6302.

+XS 8332 (3).
 CONTEMPORARY ISSUES IN URBAN MINISTRY.
 A study of urban poverty, racism, crime, youth gangs, housing, education, immigration, policies, politics, and economics.
 Attention is given to the cultural and religious values reflected in the inner city as positive resources for urban revitalization.
 Offers a single topic focus during each term.
 May be repeated for academic credit.
-Prerequisites: ST 6300, HX 6305 or 6306, XS 6310, and NT/OT 6301 or 6302. - XS 8339 (3).
+Prerequisites: ST 6300, HX 6305 or 6306, XS 6310, and NT/OT 6301 or 6302.

+XS 8339 (3).
 CHRISTIAN MINISTRY IN A MULTICULTURAL SOCIETY.
 A historical, theological and ethical examination of the foundations for ministry in a diverse and pluralistic society to assist students in developing Christian ministry models in a multicultural and/or pluralistic society.
-Prerequisites: ST 6300, HX 6305 or 6306, XS 6310, and NT/OT 6301 or 6302.
+Prerequisites: ST 6300, XS 6310, HX 6305, and NT/OT 6301 or 6302.

 XS 8345 (3).
 ISSUES IN FAITH, FEMINISM, AND PUBLIC POLICY.
 An examination of economic and social policy issues that affect the lives of women and girls and informs the ecclesiology, skills, and strategies of leaders for shaping local, state, and federal public policy.
-Prerequisites: ST 6300, HX 6305 or 6306, XS 6310, and NT/OT 6301 or 6302.
+Prerequisites: HX 6305 or 6306, ST 6300, XS 6310, and NT/OT 6301 or 6302.